 A managed service provider that specializes in banks will be your best resource for sifting through the constant release of new tools.

 Moving to hosted servers can significantly reduce hardware and maintenance costs, as it eliminates the need for on-premises data centers.
 This cost reduction is particularly beneficial for smaller community banks.
-According to a report by Gartner, 95% of digital workloads will be in the cloud by 2025.
+According to a report by Gartner, 95% of digital workloads will be in the cloud by the end of 2025.

 Hosted infrastructure also offers exceptional scalability.
 Banks can easily adjust their computing resources as needed, accommodating fluctuations in demand and business growth.
 This elasticity is particularly valuable during peak periods, such as the end of the month when many customers perform financial transactions.